In this article

 Should you apply partial payments oldest invoice first?

 Only if that matches customer intent.
-Defaulting to oldest-first can misapply cash when the customer meant to pay specific invoices, which creates exceptions you later have to unwind.
+Defaulting to oldest-first can misapply cash when the customer meant to pay specific invoices, which creates exceptions you later have to unwind by hand.

 What happens to the unpaid balance after a partial payment?

 The unpaid portion stays open against the original invoice so collections can follow up on the exact amount.
-It should not be written off or netted elsewhere without authorization.
+It should not be written off or netted elsewhere without authorization, or the ledger stops reflecting reality.

 How does automation reduce partial payment problems?